alvarj84/monitor-demo/README.md

+# Monitor 101 Lab Demo.

+## Lab's objectives:

+1. In this lab you will troubleshoot errors that prevent the workloads to start.

+2. You will also get familiar with Monitoring Integration.

+3. Execute a Postgres load test and see how the metrics are reported in Monitor.

-1. Checkout branch "with-errors"
+## 1. Checkout branch "with-errors"

-2. Create the following deployments in your K8s cluster
+## 2. Create the following deployments in your K8s cluster

 ```
 kubectl create ns vote